 A system of sensors placed under the mattress of the pregnant women was developed.
+The system is based on measurement of human body recoil movements generated by heart contraction and pulse wave propagation through cardiovascular system.
 The data obtained from the sensors were compared with the actograms of pregnant women (fetal movement activity records) obtained by the CTG (cardiotocography).
+The use of standard actogram is limited by the need for active involvement of the pregnant woman in the process of monitoring the physical activity of the fetus.
+This proposed system will make it possible to monitor the physical activity of the fetus continuously, without the need for active involvement of the pregnant woman and regardless of whether the pregnant woman is asleep or awake.
+Information about pulse arrival time is extracted after the preprocessing (small body movements and small changes in sensor position are omitted).
+Then time series of differences between pulse arrival times are prepared.
+Those time series are analyzed using multiple different methods such as spectral characteristics of time differences and/or convolutional neural networks.
 The graph shows a comparison of the output from the actogram (black curve indicating fetal movement activity) with calculated fetal movement activity detected by the sensors in the pad.
-In the calculated activity is then possible to determine a threshold value above which the fetal movement activity is considered relevant.
+From calculated activity is then possible to determine a threshold value above which the fetal movement activity is considered relevant.
 Further development would consist in optimizing the parameters of the algorithm to determine present movement activity in order to improve basic characteristics of the method, sensitivity, resp. specificity, which is now 80%, resp.
 60%.

 Simple and easy to use: Non-wearable - Homecare / Medical facility use.

 Automatic evaluation giving an information when the last sufficiently intense activity of the fetus occurred after about 15 minutes of measurement.